chaseruskin/verb/docs/src/topic/coverage.md

 There are various forms of coverage.
 One form of coverage is _code coverage_, which involves tracking the actual lines of code that have been executed during testing.
 Another form of coverage is _functional coverage_, which involves tracking a set of _scenarios_ that have occurred during testing.
 We define a _scenario_ as a sequence of events that are of interest that set the design into a particular state.

-Currently, Vertex only supports functional coverage.
+Currently, Verb only supports functional coverage.
 Users define coverage goals according to a design's coverage specification through coverage nets.

 ## Coverage Nets

 _Coverage nets_ allow the user to specify the coverage scenarios in software by determining how the design can reach a particular scenario and what the design's state should be when that scenario occurs.

-The following coverage nets are available in Vertex:
+The following coverage nets are available in Verb:

 - `CoverPoint`: Scenarios involving a single state